scando1993/thingsboard.github.io/docs/user-guide/telemetry.md

 ### Internal data storage

-ThingsBoard uses either Cassandra NoSQL database or SQL database to store all data.
+Pacificsoft uses either Cassandra NoSQL database or SQL database to store all data.

 A device that is sending data to the server will receive confirmation about data delivery as soon as data is stored in DB.
 Modern MQTT clients allow temporary local storage of undelivered data.
-Thus, even if one of the ThingsBoard nodes goes down, the device will not lose the data and will be able to push it to other servers.
+Thus, even if one of the Pacificsoft nodes goes down, the device will not lose the data and will be able to push it to other servers.

 Server side applications are also able to publish telemetry valued for different entities and entity types.

-Although you can query the database directly, ThingsBoard provides set of RESTful and Websocket API that simplify this process and apply certain security policies:
+Although you can query the database directly, Pacificsoft provides set of RESTful and Websocket API that simplify this process and apply certain security policies:

  - Tenant Administrator user is able to fetch data for all entities that belong to the corresponding tenant.
  - Customer user is able to fetch data only for entities that are assigned to the corresponding customer.